Andrée's Arctic balloon expedition: One foot on the ice

 However, the floe began to break up directly under the hut on 2 October, from the stresses of pressing against Kvitøya, and they were forced to bring their stores on to the island itself, which took a couple of days.
 Despite these difficulties, Andrée recorded in his diary, "Morale remains good.
 With such comrades one should be able to manage under, I may say, any circumstances."
-Strindberg's briefer diary entries indicate that on October 5 the party landed on the island.
-Strindberg then wrote "Snowstorm reconnaissance" on October 6 and the single word "Moving" on October 7.
-Later scientific analysis revealed the contents of the final pages of Andrée's diary, with its last entry on October 8 reading: "It feels fine to be able to sleep here on fast land as a contrast with the drifting ice out upon the ocean where we constantly heard the cracking, grinding, and din.
+Strindberg's briefer diary entries indicate that on 5 October the party landed on the island.
+Strindberg then wrote "Snowstorm reconnaissance" on 6 October and what appeared to be the single word "Moving" on 7 October.
+Later scientific analysis revealed the contents of the final pages of Andrée's diary, with its last entry on 8 October reading: "It feels fine to be able to sleep here on fast land as a contrast with the drifting ice out upon the ocean where we constantly heard the cracking, grinding, and din.
 We shall have to gather driftwood and bones of whales and will have to do some moving around when the weather permits."
-It is inferred from the end of Strindberg's diary on October 7 and Andreé's on October 8 that the three men died shortly afterwards.
+It is inferred from the end of Strindberg's diary on 7 October and Andrée's on 8 October that the three men died shortly afterwards.